All About Planted Aquariums

 I Am Still Learning

-Learning and experiencing the intricacies of maintaining a planted aquarium is a gratifying experience.
+Learning and experiencing the intricacies of maintaining a planted aquarium is a gratifying and humbling experience.
+You will learn how even the smallest organisms balance the system and how Nature does it as well.

 I am still learning, and I am looking forward to learning from my co-hobbyist as well.
 I don’t claim to know everything.
 Every day, I learn new things, and I am also open to learning with other hobbyists and eager to hear from your experiences too.
 Together we can help each other as we journey to this lifetime hobby.